SLIBIO/SLib-Doc/source/Guides/UserInterface/Animation/Index.rst

 Animation Options
 ------------------

-You can specify varies options for animation in the params of startAnimation method.
+You can specify several options for animation in the params of startAnimation method.

 ::